 The use of table relationships in Access allows tables to cooperate in the use of data, but table joins, while they look similar, serve a different purpose.
 The relationships, which allow coordination while organizing data, nevertheless don’t directly affect, say, the results of a query.
 Joins do.

 A table join in a query allows for a filter effect.
 The thinking is that a query is a question one asks of the database.
 But redundant answers are no use, and a waste of space.
-So when we pull data from more than one table, which is frequently the case, we need to make sure we don’t get repeat answers, or every possible permutation of the answers/data.
+So when we pull data from more than one table, frequently the case, we don’t want repeat answers, or every possible permutation of the answers/data.

 When creating the query, we choose the tables (assuming we need more than one, which is normal) and insert them.